 - If you have been brought to the emergency room with a ruptured aneurysm, you will need to prepare differently than if you are having an unruptured aneurysm clipped.

-- A ruptured aneurysm is life-threatening; you may be rushed to the operating room right away after the doctors have discovered the aneurysm and stabilised your blood pressure and based on your clinical status.
+- A ruptured aneurysm is life-threatening; you may be rushed to the operating room right away after the doctors have discovered it and stabilised your blood pressure and based on your clinical status.

-- Doctors may utilize medicine, hyperventilation using a breathing machine or sedative to stabilise blood pressure.
+- Top neurologists in Bangalore utilize medicine, hyperventilation using a breathing machine or sedative to stabilise blood pressure.
 To monitor blood pressure, an arterial pressure line may be put into your arm.
 Visits with your loved one may be limited in order to maintain a peaceful and unstimulating environment.

 - You will fill out paperwork and sign consent forms if you have an unruptured aneurysm so that your surgeon is aware of your medical history.
 Preoperative tests, e.g, electrocardiograms and chest X rays may be required several days prior to surgery.